 The Android app was created in app inventor and the aia file can be downloaded at the bottom of the page.

 In a previous post I showed how the HC-05 can auto connect to other Bluetooth devices by setting the HC-05 to pair with any device using CMODE=1.
 This is quick and easy but does not give any control over which other device the HC-05 connects to.

-In this post I show how to set up the HC-05 to always connect to the same HC-06.
+In this post I show how to set up the HC-05 to always connect to the same HC-06 (or HC-05 in Slave mode).
 For this we use PAIR, BIND, and LINK.

 I am using 2 separate Arduino IDEs; version 1.6.3 which is installed, and version 1.0.5 which I run from a folder (it is the non install version).
 This allows me to use 2 IDEs at the same time, each connected to a different Arduino.
 It also gives me 2 serial monitors, one for each Arduino.

 The modules used are the zs-040 versions of the HC-05 and the HC-06.
 The HC-05 has the Wavesen/HC firmware 2.0-20100601 and any any module running the same firmware will be the same.

 The HC-05 has 2 AT command modes which I refer to as “mini” AT mode and “full” AT mode and some commands only work when in “full” AT mode.
 To enter “full” AT mode pin 34 needs to be HIGH and kept HIGH.
 To accomplish this I have made a connection from pin 34 to +3.3v.
 See the diagram below (or after the jump).